 Now that filesystems are created and your hardware and system clock are set, the next step is downloading the initial Stage 3 tarball.
 The Stage 3 is a pre-compiled system used as a starting point to install Funtoo Linux.

-To download the correct build of Funtoo Linux for your system, head over to the Subarches page.
+To download the correct build of Funtoo Linux for your system, first familiarize yourself with the Support Matrix, in particular the Desktop Environments section, to help you make a decision about which desktop environment to set up (we recommend GNOME for new users.)
+Then, head over to the Subarches page.
 Subarches are builds of Funtoo Linux that are designed to run on a particular type of CPU, to offer the best possible performance.
 They also take advantage of the instruction sets available for each CPU.

 From the subarch list at Subarches, choose your desired level of optimization.
 A system built specifically for your CPU will run faster than a less-optimized system.
 For a modern Intel or AMD system, it is safe to pick the exact optimization level for your particular family of CPU.
 This will offer the best possible performance.